 No phone messages will be given to any student regardless of the emergency.
-Please also be aware that the school has its own "Home Page" on the internet.
-The address is "centralhigh.net" Please "access" it on a regular basis, as we will utilize it as our main means of communication with the home.
+Please also be aware that the school has its own "Homepage" on the internet.
+The address is "centralhs.philasd.org" Please "access" it on a regular basis, as we will utilize it as our main means of communication with the home.